 5. Start A Scholarship Fund For Your Employees

-Last, but not least, you may also want to create a scholarship fund for your employees.
+Last, you may also want to create a scholarship fund to encourage employees to learn.
 This scholarship fund doesn’t have to be for traditional college courses.
 You may also set up a fund for certain online classes or certifications as well.
 Encouraging your employees to be lifelong learners can be challenging without the monetary power to back it up.
 A scholarship fund based on merit is a great way to encourage your employees to go back to school and sharpen their skills.

 Learning and development is a hot topic in the human resources world.
-There are several creative ideas you can use to encourage your employees to become lifelong learners.
+There are several creative ideas you can use to encourage your employees to learn.
 From building an office library to creating a scholarship fund, you can make learning fun.
-Investing in your employees future will make them more loyal to you and excited about their future with your company.
+Investing in your employees’ future will make them more loyal to you and excited about their future with your company.